 Dates: undated, 1925-2014; Majority of material found within 1957 - 1997

-Overview Hebrew Orphan Asylum was founded in 1822 as the Hebrew Benevolent Society.
-It underwent various changes of name until 1906 when it merged into The Jewish Child Care Association of New York in 1940.
+Abstract Hebrew Orphan Asylum was founded in 1822 as the Hebrew Benevolent Society.
+It underwent various changes of name until 1906, and merged with The Jewish Child Care Association of New York in 1940.
 The collection includes extensive administrative records including financial statements, property records, Board, Committee, and Executive minutes, donation books, publications, and state and government correspondence and reports.
 The collection also includes children's admission and discharge ledgers, medical records, and conduct books.
 Also within the collection are childcare studies, dedication speeches, writings by alumni, oral histories, newspaper and magazine clippings, and photographs.

 Dates: undated, 1855-2013; Majority of material found within 1900 - 1940